ibm-cloud-docs/event-notifications/en-cli.md

     The maximum length is `32` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}/`.

 `--source` (string)
 :   Source type.
-Required.

     The maximum length is `50` characters.
 The minimum length is `1` character.
 The value must match regular expression `/.*/`.

 `--type` (string)
 :   Destination type.
-Required.

     The maximum length is `50` characters.
 The minimum length is `1` character.
 The value must match regular expression `/.*/`.